pnnl/interflow/docs/us_sample_data_methodology.md

 Water and power utilities are interdependent, subject to many of the same natural and manmade hazards, and critical for the well-being of communities and society.
 Because of the interconnectedness of water and power systems there are substantial economic, social, and environmental benefits to co-managing the market sectors for resilience, instead of managing them separately.

-To support this initiative and future research in this area, the **flow** model was developed to build, calculate, and visualize interconnections in water and energy between various sectors.
+To support this initiative and future research in this area, the **interflow** model was developed to build, calculate, and visualize interconnections in water and energy between various sectors.

 ## General Methodology